 Amount raised

-Interview realised with Meky Ottawa
+Interview conducted with Meky Ottawa

 https://zabcafe.com/blogs/zab-blog/entrevue-avec-meky-ottawa